Operation White: Regia Marina

 Supermarina, the Italian naval headquarters, was informed of the operation by its spies in Gibraltar four hours after Force H had sailed.
 Ships of the Regia Marina sailed from Naples and Messina commanded by Admiral Inigo Campioni.
-By the morning of 17 November, the battleships and which had survived the Battle of Taranto (11/12 November 1940) the British air attack on Taranto Harbour.
+By the morning of 17 November, the battleships and that had survived the Battle of Taranto the British air attack on Taranto Harbour (11/12 November 1940) were at sea.
 With two heavy cruisers and several destroyers the battleships lay in wait 35 nmi south-west of Sardinia.